-Format GraphQL Queries Online: Minify & Pretty Print
+Format GraphQL Queries Offline: Minify & Pretty Print

-Format and minify GraphQL queries, mutations, and subscriptions instantly in your browser.
+Format and minify GraphQL queries, mutations, and subscriptions instantly and offline on your desktop.
 Check syntax and beautify complex queries.

-Try the free online tool mentioned in this guide:GraphQL Formatter
+Get the tool mentioned in this guide in the desktop app:GraphQL Formatter

 Why format GraphQL?